 Number 5 – Slaughter High (1986)

-No one will ever mistake Slaughter High for a good movie – on any imaginable barometer of filmmaking quality.
+No one will ever mistake Slaughter High for a good movie.
 Nonetheless, I can guarantee that you will never forget watching Slaughter High.
 The plot is an absolute generic re-hash of much better slasher films released at the peak of the era.
 Science nerd, Marty, is the victim of a cruel April Fool’s prank gone horribly awry.
 Seduced and tricked into undressing in the girl’s bathroom by a popular cheerleader, Marty is humiliated by the ‘cool kids’ in one of the most bizarre pranks in horror film history.
 Words cannot do it justice but it involves electrocution, using a javelin to poke at his genitals, a laced joint, and an exploding science experiment that leaves Marty horribly burned.
 Years later, the “cool kids” behind the prank are invited to a high school reunion where a killer in a jester mask stalks them.

 Nothing in Slaughter High makes the slightest bit of sense.
 Its plot is a convoluted excuse for an outrageous mix of carnage and sex.
 Despite arriving at a reunion to which no one else was invited, finding the school closed, and in disrepair, the characters still decide to break in and party.
 After one character’s stomach bursts open from ingesting acid, another character decides to take a bath to clean up.
 Why is there a bathtub in a high school building?
 Who takes a bath in a building where you’re trapped and a killer is on the loose?
 Other characters disappear to have sex.
 Why?
 It doesn’t matter, so don’t ask.
 The killer wears a jester mask that has actual bells on it and, yes, they jingle during the climatic chase of the film’s “final girl”.
 Some of the actors, who are supposed to be playing Americans, clearly have British accents.